aniko33/KeepMyHouse-cli/README.md

 Usage: kmh-cli <COMMAND>

 Commands:
   init    Create new database
   open    Open a database
   list    List of elements
+  export  Export db
   help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help